captainkello/sample_app/README.md

+ Whats is the diff between a callback and before filter?

+ db side or rb side?

+ # Force all access to the app over SSL, use Strict-Transport-Security, and use secure cookies.
+  # config.force_ssl = true

+in config:environments:production.rb

   This practice of evaluating || expressions from left to right and stopping on the first true value is known as short-circuit evaluation.

 In Rails 4.0, the preferred method to find by attribute is to use the find_by method instead, passing the attribute as a hash: